Bobby Smith (ice hockey)

 Robert David Smith (born February 12, 1958) is a Canadian professional ice hockey executive and former player.
 He played for the Minnesota North Stars and Montreal Canadiens in the National Hockey League (NHL).
-In 184 Stanley Cup playoff games, he record 160 points, which is currently the 25th most in league history.
+In 184 Stanley Cup playoff games, he recorded 160 points, which is currently the 25th most in league history.
 He played in four Stanley Cup Finals and won the 1986 Stanley Cup with the Canadiens.
-Smith was the majority owner of the Halifax Mooseheads junior hockey team for twenty years until February 2023.
+He was the 32nd player to record 1,000 points in NHL history, doing so on November 30, 1991.
+Smith was the majority owner of the junior hockey team Halifax Mooseheads from 2003 to February 2023, which won the Memorial Cup once in 2013.

 Early life

 Smith was born on February 12, 1958, in North Sydney, Nova Scotia, Canada to Gerald and Jeanne Marie Smith.
 While he was born in Sydney, Smith and his family moved to Ottawa, Ontario when he was two years old.
 As a native of Ottawa, Smith grew up a fan of the Montreal Canadiens and became conversational in French.
 While he was born into an athletic family, only his brother Dan joined him in playing ice hockey.
 His sister Mary Lou played tennis, and his other sister Paula played volleyball.
 As a teenager, Smith played football at Laurentian High School and helped represent the Ottawa Tennis Club at various national tournaments.
 However, he was forced to drop tennis once he joined the Ottawa 67's as hockey and school became too consuming.